The Haunted Dolls' House: Publication

-Queen Mary's Dolls' House, conceived in 1920 and built between 1921 and 1924 for display in Windsor Castle, included a library for which miniature books were commissioned from the leading writers of the day, including Max Beerbohm, Hilaire Belloc, Sir Arthur Conan Doyle, Thomas Hardy and M. R. James, at that time Provost of the nearby Eton College.
+"The Haunted Doll's House" was commissioned by Mary of Teck, wife of George V, as a miniature book for her famous Queen Mary's Dolls' House.
+The Dolls' House, conceived in 1920 and built between 1921 and 1924 for display in Windsor Castle, included a library for which miniature books were commissioned from the leading writers of the day, including Max Beerbohm, Hilaire Belloc, Sir Arthur Conan Doyle, Thomas Hardy and James, at that time Provost of the nearby Eton College.
 James began a short story in response to this request, writing to a friend on 10 September 1922, "At intervals I try to get on with the Dolls' House story".
 It was sent four days later to Princess Marie Louise.